-- Make sure your hypotheses are clear and firm and are reflected clearly in the methodology. - Consider the practical implications of people affected by Parkinson's in your research. - Show how the various experiments and stages of proposed research relate to each other. - Give clear information on what the outcome measures will be. - Identify and address any potential challenges or pitfalls what will you do if your first proposed experiment doesn't result in the outcome you expected?
-Or if you have challenges with recruitment or retention of participants? - Provide sufficient detail on the experiments and how they will be carried out to show your understanding of what you're doing. - Give realistic sample sizes and power calculations based on evidence. - Clearly describe the future clinical benefits and timescales of practical improvements that could result from the research. - Ensure your application includes details of how the results of your research will be made available to others.
+- Make sure your hypotheses are clear and firm, and that these are reflected clearly in the methodology. - Show how the various experiments and stages of proposed research relate to each other. - Give clear information on what the outcome measures will be. - Identify and address any potential challenges or pitfalls what will you do if your first proposed experiment does not result in the outcome you expected?
+Or if you have challenges with recruitment or retention of participants? - Provide sufficient detail on the experiments and how they will be carried out to show your understanding of what you're doing. - Give realistic sample sizes and power calculations based on evidence. - Clearly describe the future clinical benefits and timescales of practical improvements that could result from the research.

+• Ensure your application includes details of how the results of your research will be made available to others.